 Medicare Part D has excluded weight-loss drugs for its entire 20-year run — a carve-out rooted in the 2003 Medicare Modernization Act, which treated obesity medications as lifestyle rather than medical.
 The wall didn't fall because Congress rewrote the statute.
 It fell because the drug labels changed underneath it.

 Two FDA decisions did the work.
 The agency added a cardiovascular risk-reduction indication to Wegovy in March 2024, on the back of the SELECT trial — 17,604 patients with established heart disease, published in NEJM in late 2023.
-That reclassification made Wegovy a cardiac drug that happens to produce weight loss, not the other way around.
+On paper, that turned Wegovy into a cardiac drug that happens to produce weight loss, rather than the reverse.
 Nine months later, in December 2024, tirzepatide picked up an obstructive sleep apnea indication through SURMOUNT-OSA.
-Two clinical labels.
-Both sitting inside existing Part D categories.
-Both unlocking a door the obesity label alone couldn't.
+Both labels slot into Part D categories that already existed, and together they opened a door that obesity alone never could.

 CMS released the GLP-1 Bridge framework in late 2025 and finalized the $50 out-of-pocket cap early this year.
 Enrollment windows opened in April for July 1 first fills.